isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1827.md

 ---
-title: Job Redesign Consultancy - Ernst & Young Advisory Pte Ltd
+title: Job Redesign Consultancy - Deloitte Consulting Pte Ltd
 permalink: /productivity-solutions-grant/solutionrepo/solution1827
 ---

 ### Description

-COVID-19 has accelerated the need for companies to embark on digital transformations, and revamp the way work is done to drive higher levels of productivity and effectiveness.
-EY's People Advisory Services, together with our broader EY Technology and Business Consultancy practices, assists companies on your workforce transformation efforts, including job redesign, business process redesign and workforce upskilling, to help you realise the future of work within your organisations.
+At Deloitte, we believe that Redesigning jobs should be viewed not as an end goal but as a process that enables work itself to be redefined so that the workforce creates new value.

+We will take 3 practical steps to help you to imagine, design and pilot job redesign initiatives that will complement and drive your consumer business and workforce transformation aspirations.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyErnst&YoungAdvisoryPteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudiesbyDeloitteConsultingPteLtd.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Sector Specialisation

-All Sectors
+1.Financial Services<br>
+2.Consumer FMCG<br>
+3.Telecommunications<br>
+4.Consumer Food Retail<br>
+5.Consumer - Agricultural Conglomerate<br>
+6.Consumer - Beverage

 ### Eligibility Criteria